Granp4sso/TinyIO-library-for-printf-and-scanf-/README.md

     └── uart.c      # uart_send_char and uart_get_char functions
 ```
 # Dependencies
-The project requires a development environment capable of compiling C/C++ code and targeting the specific architecture (edefault is riscv 32bit).
+The project requires a development environment capable of compiling C/C++ code and targeting the specific architecture (either 32 or 64 bits).
 Ensure that the necessary toolchain and libraries for your target platform are properly installed and configured.
 The files `src/uart.c` and `inc/uart.h` are hardware-dependant and must be provided for the specific UART device.
 Current version implements
 a Xilinx AXI4-lite UART device driver, with a blocking scanf.